dontmitch/dontmitch.github.io/_posts/2019-12-16-responsible-work-hours.md

 The downside to pushing the limits on these flexible working arrangements should be obvious.
 It's not only unfair to your colleagues, but it can also be demotivating or frustrating to those relying on you.
 Put simply: **rewarding people who routinely push the limits creates a culture of jealousy or resentment, and encourages more people to follow suit**.

-On the other hand, if you've been working especially hard for an extended period of time or consistently work longer hours than is expected or typical, it's fair for you to be more lenient when it comes to flexing your hours or choosing to work a light day rather than take a vacation day.
+On the other hand, if you or your team have been working especially hard for an extended period of time or consistently work longer hours than is typical, it's fair for you to be more lenient when it comes to flexing your hours or choosing to work a light day rather than take a vacation day.
 Similarly, don't hesitate to take a day off to deal with personal issues, clear your mind, or just recharge.
 In fact, doing so sets a good example for the rest of your team.

 ### Communication is key